-Unofficial/Short Course Title: Waves
+Unofficial/Short Course Title: Oscillations and Waves

 Spring 2025, Deep Springs College, Prof. Brian Hill